On the limit closure of a sequence of elements in local rings: Systems of parameters

 and

-are the same.
+coincide.
 Notice that $R'$ is Cohen-Macaulay.
-Then the conclusion follows from the module-version of mentioned above result of Dutta and Roberts. \end{proof} As a consequence of Theorem \ref{T2.9} we obtain a recently result of Fouli and Huneke \cite[Theorem 4.4]{FH} as follows. \begin{corollary} Let $R$ be a $1$-dimensional Noetherian local ring.
-Let $x$ be a parameter, and let $y = ux$.
-Then $y$ is a parameter if and only if the map $R/(x)^{\lim} \overset{u}{\longrightarrow} R/(y)^{\lim}$ is injective. \end{corollary} \begin{proof} Since $\dim\,R=1$ we have that $U_R(0) = H^0_{\frak m}(R)$ and $\overline{R} = R/U_R(0)$ is Cohen-Macaulay.
-Moreover, $x$ is a parameter of $R$ if and only if $\overline{x}$ is also a parameter of $\overline{R}$.
+Then the conclusion follows from the module-version of Dutta-Roberts' theorem. \end{proof} As a consequence of Theorem \ref{T2.9} we obtain the following result of Fouli and Huneke \cite[Theorem 4.4]{FH}. \begin{corollary} Let $R$ be a $1$-dimensional Noetherian local ring.
+Let $x$ be a parameter element, and let $y = ux$.
+Then $y$ is a parameter element if and only if the map $R/(x)^{\lim} \overset{u}{\longrightarrow} R/(y)^{\lim}$ is injective. \end{corollary} \begin{proof} Since $\dim\,R=1$ we have that $U_R(0) = H^0_{\frak m}(R)$ and $\overline{R} = R/U_R(0)$ is Cohen-Macaulay.
+Moreover, $y$ is a parameter element of $R$ if and only if $y$ is also a parameter element of $\overline{R}$.
 Hence the assertion follows from Theorem \ref{T2.9}. \end{proof}